fullondesigns/code-test-devops/README.md

 Ravelin Code Test For DevOps
 ============================

+## Intro
+As a DevOps Engineer you will be required to configure clusters of ElasticSearch, ZooKeeper, NSQ, Redis and K8S using nothing but puppet and terraform.
+You will be expected to manage 100s instances that auto-scale, auto-heal and continually report themselves to prometheus – so engineers can immediately identify issues, when they occur.
+Unfortunately, we can't expect you to spin up hundreds of instances as part of a code test.
+So below is an idea we came up with, feedback is welcome.

 ## Intructions
 - Work through the questions, in order.
 - Please do not spend more than 40 mins on any one problem.